 Items to Use for Pantry Organization:

-- Glass canning jars – you can go old school canning jars, or get all fancy with Weck jars, or even just recycle some of your commercially jarred glass containers.
+- Glass canning jars - you can go old school canning jars, get all fancy with Weck jars, or even just recycle some of your commercially jarred glass containers.

-- Trays instead of boxes – use simple trays instead of large storage boxes to organize boxed items, sets of cans, packaged items, etc. It allows you to still pull out your products, but they aren’t hidden from view – making visual checks much easier.
+- Trays instead of boxes - use simple trays instead of large storage boxes to organize boxed items, sets of cans, packaged items, etc. It allows you to still pull out your products, but they aren't hidden from view - making visual checks much easier.
 Or you can use these clear storage bins to organize your pantry if having a larger storage compartment is important to you.
+Check the photo below of how I tripled space and organization with a tray, a space-making shelf, and storage bins for loose items.

 - Lazy Susans instead of boxes - this can help keep bottles off odds and ends handier, makes using corners more functional, and allows you to grab things without necessarily knocking the rest of the shelf over!